-15.1 Ensure access for women former rebels and combatants, their families, and/or women immediate family members of former combatants to shelter, health, social health insurance, livelihood, and educational support that are responsive to their unique needs and vulnerabilities, including amnesty for women former rebels with pending criminal cases.
+14.1 Ensure access for women former rebels and combatants, their families, and/or women immediate family members of former combatants to shelter, health, social health insurance, livelihood, electrification, and educational support that are responsive to their unique needs and vulnerabilities, including amnesty for women former rebels with pending criminal cases.

-SUBSTANTIVE PILLAR III Promotion and Mainstreaming
+SUPPORT PILLAR III Promotion and Mainstreaming

-The support pillar on promotion and mainstreaming within the National Action Plan on Women, Peace, and Security (NAPWPS) underscores the government's commitment to promoting gender equality, women's empowerment, and the mainstreaming of the WPS agenda in all peace and security initiatives.
+The support pillar on promotion and mainstreaming within the NAPWPS underscores the government's commitment to promoting gender equality, women's empowerment, and the mainstreaming of the WPS agenda in all peace and security initiatives.
 This pillar recognizes the need to elevate women's roles, address their vulnerabilities, and enhance public consciousness regarding their contributions to peace and security.
 In its latest iteration, the support pillar aims to promote and mainstream the NAPWPS by integrating gender equality, women's empowerment, and the WPS agenda in all peace and security initiatives.
 It focuses on integrating gender perspectives, addressing disparities, and fostering women's meaningful participation and leadership.